BryceCanyonCounty/bcc-wagons/README.md

 ## Features

-- Buy and sell wagons through the wagon shops
+- **Wagon Shopping**: Buy and sell wagons through the wagon shops.
-- Cash and/or gold may be used for payments in the menu
+- **Payment Options**: Use cash and/or gold for payments in the menu.
-- Individual inventory for owned wagons
+- **Personal Inventory**: Each owned wagon has its own inventory.
-- Call your selected wagon using the `J` key
+- **Wagon Calling**: Call your selected wagon using the `J` key.
-- Shop hours may be set individually for each shop or disabled to allow the shop to remain open
+- **Custom Shop Hours**: Set individual shop hours or disable them to keep the shop open.
-- Shop blips are colored and changeable per shop location
+- **Customizable Blips**: Shop blips are colored and changeable per shop location, reflecting open, closed, or job-locked status.
-- Blips can change color reflecting if shop is open, closed or job locked
-- Shop access can be limited by job and jobgrade
+- **Job-Based Access**: Limit shop access by job and job grade.
-- Wagons can be returned at any shop location via prompt
+- **Wagon Return**: Return your wagon at any shop location via prompt or use the menu when afield.
-- Return your wagon when afield by using the menu
-- Give your wagon a special name at purchase time (rename wagon using the menu)
+- **Wagon Naming**: Give your wagon a special name at purchase time or rename it using the menu.
-- Set a max number of wagons per player and wainwrights in the main config
+- **Configurable Limits**: Set a max number of wagons per player and wainwrights in the main config.
-- Distance-based NPC spawns
+- **NPC Spawns**: Distance-based NPC spawns for a more immersive experience.
-- Trade wagons with other players using the menu
+- **Wagon Trading**: Trade wagons with other players using the menu.
-- Limit individual wagon purchases to a specified job
+- **Job-Specific Purchases**: Limit individual wagon purchases to specified jobs.
-- Wainwright job can sell wagons to players (more to come!)
+- **Wainwright Job**: Allows the wainwright job to sell wagons to players (more features to come!).
-- Shared inventory option.
-Allows wagon inventories to be looted when wagon is empty of players
+- **Shared Inventory Option**: Allows wagon inventories to be looted when the wagon is empty of players.
-- Wagon condition reduces while the wagon is spawned
-  - Repair your wagon with the repair item (default: hammer / set in config)
-  - Repair item can be used to repair both wagons and boats (if using bcc-boats)
-  - Durability of repair item reduces with each use
+- **Wagon Condition**: Wagon condition reduces while spawned.
+Repair your wagon with the repair item (default: hammer, configurable).
+The repair item can also repair boats if using `bcc-boats`.
+The durability of the repair item reduces with each use.

 ## Commands

-- Command `/wagonEnter` if you have trouble getting to your wagon
+- `/wagonEnter`: Use this command if you have trouble getting to your wagon.
-- Command `/wagonReturn` to return wagon when away from a shop (if enabled in config)
+- `/wagonReturn`: Return your wagon when away from a shop (if enabled in the config).

 ## Dependencies